Don't Rock the Boat - Training to Sail an LCS

 What’s more?
 Lockheed Martin is already bringing this type of training to the sea.
 We currently provide Aegis training to U.S. and allied sailors around the globe with products like the Synthetic Combat Operator Trainer (SCOT) and the Aegis Ashore Team Trainer (AATT).
 The Navy has also been training LCS sailors on the Lockheed Martin Integrated Tactical Trainer in San Diego since 2007.

-We’re adding even more capabilities and next-generation technology to the new LCS Integrated Tactical Trainer unit that will be installed at the main LCS Training Facility (LTF) at Naval Station Mayport in the coming months.
+We've added even more capabilities and next-generation technology to the new LCS Integrated Tactical Trainer unit at the main LCS Training Facility (LTF) at Naval Station Mayport.

 This upgraded LCS Integrated Tactical Trainer is built to deliver a Navy-specific simulation experience of the highest caliber.
-As soon as early summer 2018, sailors will be able to step inside and start training in the simulator, which will similarly deliver ready-relevant learning while continuing to reduce the cost and time it takes to train our sea-faring warfighters.
+What’s more?
+As of June 21, 2018, it’s been declared ready for training.
+This means sailors are now able to step inside and start training in the simulator, which similarly delivers ready-relevant learning while continuing to reduce the cost and time it takes to train our sea-faring warfighters.
+Check out video of the trainer in action, via Action News Jax.

 At Lockheed Martin, we firmly believe the best assets aren’t built – they’re trained.
 For the Navy, this means we’re dedicated to giving sailors a way to hone their skills while ashore, so that when they’re at sea, they can contribute to the mission from day one.